Jördis Triebel: Television and film

 After a guest role in the TV series Wolffs Revier in 2005, Triebel gained her first major role in a film as the strongwoman/pig farmer Emma in Emma's Bliss.
 For this role, she received a nomination to the Deutscher Filmpreis (English: the German Film Awards).
 She was awarded a further nomination to the Deutscher Filmpreis for her performance as a supporting actress as the mother of the titular pope in Pope Joan.
-For the main role in West, Triebel was awarded for best actress in the 2013 Montreal World Film Festival.
+For the main role in West, Triebel was awarded best actress in the 2013 Montreal World Film Festival.
 Triebel received international attention for her portrayal of Katharina Nielsen in the 2017 Netflix series Dark.
 She subsequently performed in supporting roles in the Netflix series Babylon Berlin (2017) and The Empress (2022).

 Triebel's film credits include A Good Summer, West, Lagerfeuer (English: Campfire) and Emma's Bliss.
 She has also had a re-occurring role on the television series KDD – Kriminaldauerdienst.